-When you apply the bleach, this needs to be to the roots of your hair only.
-Some amount of overlap can occur, but the closer you can get to a perfect application, the better the final result and your hair will continue to remain in good condition after many root applications.
-This is important if you intend to keep your blonde hair color for a long time.
+When you apply the bleach to your hair, it needs to be applied to the roots of your hair only.
+Some amount of overlap can occur but the closer you can get to a perfect application, the better the final result and the more likely that your hair will continue to remain in good condition even after many root applications.
+This is incredibly important if you intend to keep your blonde hair color for a long time.

-To make this easy, apply by brush only, using a slightly thicker formulation of bleach.
-This is formulated by using slightly more powder to developer.
+To make this easy, apply bleach with a tinting brush only, using a slightly thicker formulation of bleach.
+This can be achieved by using slightly more powder than usual in the mixing ratio.
 A thicker product is less likely to swell or seep into other areas during application and can help to ensure a cleaner result.

 Once you have finished the application, allow your roots to lighten up to slightly lighter than the rest of your hair.
-Rinse the bleach out, shampoo thoroughly to remove all remaining traces, and then move onto the toning stage, which will take your yellow roots from yellow to a beautiful blonde.
+Rinse the bleach out, shampoo thoroughly to remove all remaining traces, and then move onto the toning stage which will take your yellow roots from bright yellow to a gorgeous shade of blonde.

 - How to Bleach Hair